Thank you for your interest in COVID-19 vaccination in Devon.

 How long does the vaccine take to become effective?

 The COVID-19 vaccination will reduce the chance of your suffering from COVID-19 disease.
-You may not be protected until at least seven days after your second dose of the vaccine.

 Why is it important to get your COVID-19 vaccination?